DevOluwapelumi/Group-Chat-App/README.md

 User Registration and Authentication: Users need to create accounts or log in using their credentials to access the group chat app.
 User authentication ensures the security and privacy of conversations.

 Group Creation: Users can create groups centered around specific topics, projects, or interests.
-Group admins often have the ability to manage group settings and membership.
+Group admins often can manage group settings and membership.

 Real-Time Messaging: The core feature of a group chat app is the ability to send and receive messages in real-time.
 Messages can include text, images, videos, GIFs, emojis, and more.